thomasabishop/eolas/Electronics_and_Hardware/Binary/Signed_and_unsigned_numbers.md

 To translate a signed number to an unsigned number you flip them back and still add one:

 ![](/_img/signed-to-unsigned.png)

+### Formal expresssion: $2^n - x$

+The heuristic account of deriving two's complement above can be formalised as follows:

+> in a binary system that uses a word size of $n$ bits, the two's complement binary code that represents negative $x$ is taken to be the code that represents $2^n - x$

+Let's demonstrate this, again using -5 as the value we wish to encode.

+Applying the formula to a 4-bit system, negative 5 can be derived as follows:

+$$
+ 2^4 -5
+$$

+$$
+ 16 -5 = 11
+$$

+$$
+11 = 1011
+$$

+So basically we carry out the subtraction against the word length and then convert the decimal result to binary.

+We can also confirm the output by noting that when the binary form of the number and its negative are added the sum will be `0000` if we ignore the overflow bit:

+$$
+  1011 + 0101 = 0000
+$$

+(This makes sense if we recall that earlier we derived the complement by inverting the bits.)

 ### Advantages